Table of Contents

 When you open the dataset, default fields are automatically created if no persistent fields are defined.
 TAureliusDataset will create a field for each property in the "base class", either regular fields, or fields representing associations or many-valued associations like entity fields and dataset fields.
 The "base class" mentioned is retrieved automatically by the dataset given the way you provided the objects:

-If you provide objects by passing a generic list to SetSourceList method, Aurelius will consider the base class as the generic type in the list.
-For example, if the list type it TList<TCustomer>, then the base class will be TCustomer.
+1. If you provide objects by passing a generic list to SetSourceList, Aurelius will consider the base class as the generic type in the list.
+For example, if the list type is TList<TCustomer>, then the base class will be TCustomer.

 AureliusDataset1.SetSourceList(SongList);